 - Support for multiple layers with blending modes (one of Photoshop’s most used features)

 - History tool for multiple quick undo’s (unlimited)

 - Clone stamping for copying or erasing parts of images

-- Tons of file formats supported like PDN, BMP, GIF, JPG, PNG, TIFF, TGA, and DDS
+- Tons of formats supported like PDN, BMP, GIF, JPG, PNG, TIFF, TGA, and DDS

-When it comes to coloring your photos, you can use the unique pop-up color palette.
+When coloring your photos, you can use a unique pop-up color palette.
 Plus, take advantage of Krita’s exclusive tagging system to swap out brushes that are being displayed.
 Also, access commonly used colors and configure all color settings with a few clicks.

 Notable Krita Features Include:

 - Brush stabilizers to take the shakiness out